sequentech/deployment-tool/doc/devel_deployment.md

-# Complete nVotes deployment system
+# Complete Sequent deployment system

-This document describes the complete deployment of a nVotes system with two Authorities for development purpuoses in your own physical machine through the usage of virtual machines.
+This document describes the complete deployment of a Sequent system with two Authorities for development purpuoses in your own physical machine through the usage of virtual machines.
 We call it a development environment.